Lyle Rains

-Lyle Rains was a senior executive at the arcade game company Atari and is sometimes, with Ed Logg, listed as a co-developer of the video game Asteroids.
-In fact, Rains called Logg into his office and said "Well, why don’t we have a game where you shoot the rocks and blow them up?".
+Lyle Rains was a senior executive at the arcade game company Atari and conceptualized the original idea for Asteroids, which was then developed and implemented by Ed Logg.

+Rains reportedly called Logg into his office and said "Well, why don’t we have a game where you shoot the rocks and blow them up?"

 Rains also served as Executive Producer for a large number of Atari coin-op games.
 An avid gamer, he wrote a popular online FAQ for the Atari coin-op game KLAX.

+Rains also had creative input in Cyberball (1988), where he suggested a football game where opponents could input plays while being blocked from seeing each other's screens.

 He joined old compatriot video game designers in a new company called Innovative Leisure headed by Seamus Blackley in 2012 to design games for phones.